-To determine the quality of your writing skill, the first thing you have to do is write.
+To determine the quality of your writing skill, the first thing you need to do is write.
 Write about anything and everything.
-Jot down whatever comes to mind regardless of the topic or how good or bad you think it sounds.
+Jot down whatever comes to mind regardless of the topic or how it inane sounds.
 Write as much as possible.
-Then, write some more, and after that write even more.
+Then, write some more.
+After that, write more.
 Unleash the writer in you.
-Tap, tap, tap away on your keyboard, at your typewriter—if you dare to have such a primitive device in your home.
-The more you write the better you will get, and only by venturing into that writing journey will you determine whether you’re good at it or more importantly if it’s the path for you.
+Tap, tap, tap away on your keyboard, at your typewriter—if you dare to have such a primitive device—or put ink to paper.
+The more you write, the better you will get.
+Only by venturing into that writing journey will you determine whether you’re good at it or, more importantly, if it’s the path for you.